 The major role of iron in mammals is to carry O2 as part of hemoglobin.
 O2 is also bound by myoglobin in muscle.
 Iron is a critical element in iron-containing enzymes, including the cytochrome system in mitochondria.
 Iron distribution in the body is shown in Table 126-1.
 Without iron, cells lose their capacity for electron transport and energy metabolism.
 In erythroid cells, hemoglobin synthesis is impaired, resulting in anemia and reduced O2 delivery to tissue.

 TABLE 126-1Body Iron Distribution ||Download (.pdf) TABLE 126-1Body Iron Distribution

 | ||Adult Male, 80 kg ||Adult Female, 60 kg |

 |Iron stores ||600–1000 ||0–300 |

 Figure 126-1 outlines the major pathways of internal iron exchange in humans.
 Iron absorbed from the diet or released from stores circulates in the plasma bound to transferrin, the iron transport protein.
 Transferrin is a bilobed glycoprotein with two iron binding sites.
 Transferrin that carries iron exists in two forms—monoferric (one iron atom) or diferric (two iron atoms).
 The turnover (half-clearance time) of transferrin-bound iron is very rapid—typically 60–90 min.
 Because almost all of the iron transported by transferrin is delivered to the erythroid marrow, the clearance time of transferrin-bound iron from the circulation is affected most by the plasma iron level and the erythroid marrow activity.
-When erythropoiesis is markedly ...
+When erythropoiesis is markedly stimulated, the ...